-Constitutionfacts.com and the GIC (Government Information for Children - ALA GODORT) are national sponsors of the Ninth Annual
+Constitutionfacts.com and the GIC (Government Information for Children - ALA GODORT) are national sponsors of the Twelfth Annual

 U.S. Constitution Day Poster Contest for students,

 an international contest promoted exclusively through the Internet.

 To compete, the contest invites K-12 entrants (including homeschoolers)

 to celebrate Constitution Day (Sept.
 17) by designing a poster showing how they

 benefited from the freedoms embodied in the U.S. Constitution.

 Entries must be postmarked by October 2, 2020.
 The first 100 entrants receive a free pocket